anothermxxn/nestle-ai-chatbot/README.md

 ## Known Limitations
 - **UI Design**: The frontend currently displays as a floating chat button at the bottom right corner of a blank page
-- **Language Support**: Currently optimized for English content only
+- **Response Time**: Takes a few seconds to get responses due to compute resource limitations
 - **Content Updates**: Manual process required to update content index
 - **Test Coverage**: No unit tests or end-to-end tests implemented due to time constraints
+- **Language Support**: Currently optimized for English content only
 - **Concurrent Users**: Performance may degrade with high concurrent usage without proper scaling

 ## Local Setup Steps